michelleyg1/website/content/post/2024-02-13-influenza-like-illness-hospital-admissions-poisson-regression/index.md

 ##  $ ili_pne_visits    : chr  "10" "4" "3" "6" ...
 ##  $ ili_pne_admissions: chr  "2" "1" "1" "1" ...
 ```
 Looks like the counts are stored as characters, and the dates are stored in POSIXct format.
-I'm going to need to convert the data types for the counts, and I'll also drop the extract_date variable as that is not very useful to my analysis, as well as the mod_zcta variable since all of the values in this particular dataset are from that zip code.
+I'm going to need to convert the data types for the counts, and I'll also drop the extract_date variable as that is not very useful to my analysis, as well as the mod_zcta variable since all of the values in this particular dataset are from the same zip code.

 ```r
 resp <- resp %>%